|

 • With a 25% load on propane we got 17.5 – 18 hours of runtime with a single tank of propane (20lbs), however with a 50% load I got 8– 8.5 of runtime.

 Safety, Warranty, and Durability: DuroMax XP5500EH comes with CARB and EPA certification with extremely low carbon footprints.
-Also, the manufacturer has infused the 100% Copper windings backed by 3 years of limited warranty and great customer support.
+Also, the manufacturer has infused the 100% cooper windings backed by 3 years of limited warranty and great customer support.

 Caution: The THD levels of this machine are high so please avoid adding any voltage-sensitive appliance directly.